AmanPriyanshu/Discussing_Learning/README.md

 * [Iterative Implementation of KNN for Regression](https://github.com/AmanPriyanshu/Discussing_Learning/blob/master/Iterative_Implementation_of_KNN.ipynb)

 Implementation of KNN for regression using simple interpolation technique to further improve it.
+Gives better results than ANN and linear regression in some cases.
+At the cost of higher change for overfitting

 * [Simple Logistic Regression](https://github.com/AmanPriyanshu/Discussing_Learning/blob/master/Logistic_Regression.ipynb)